-For lunch and dinner, daily changing menus - fish, meat and vegetarian - have been created by executive chef Mathieu Michel.
-Feast on Austral crab lasagne, slow-cooked lamb shank or grilled white fish rineta; traditional Patagonian dishes with a modern European twist.
+For lunch and dinner, there are daily changing menus that feature fish, meat and vegetarian options.
+Feast on Austral crab lasagne, slow-cooked lamb shank or grilled white fish reineta; traditional Patagonian dishes with a modern European twist.
 The produce is fresh and supplied by subsidised farming communities, and wines flow freely.
 If you're out on an excursion, you'll be given a picnic box.

 Enjoy aperitifs and digestifs in the large lounge, wood-floored and wood-panelled from top to toe.
 Bright cushions beautify sofas upholstered in lemon, and deep-orange bench seats await by the woodburner (one of several, all huge).
 The bar stocks premium beers and liquours, including the popular pisco, and a selection of wines from all regions of Chile.
 There's also a premium wine list (extra cost).

 Awasi staff are happy to recommend and drive you to restaurants in other hotels if you want a change of scene.

 What’s great about the Awasi experience is you can explore the reserve in your private 4x4, either on your own or accompanied by your guide.
 If you'd prefer to be active, Torres del Paine is a hikers’ paradise, and hikes, hacks and cycle tours are organised each day, from the arduous to the gentle.